Prevention Services

 Overview

 Black Family Development, Inc.'s Youth Assistance "Passport" Program (YAP) is an after school program that assists youth in developing healthy lifestyles, values, and self awareness, by providing Positive Youth Development activities, counseling, homework assistance, cultural-enrichment, structured recreation, and exposure to additional career options.
 We service specific zip codes on the eastside of Detroit.
-Referrals are accepted from the community or the Wayne County Prosecutor's office or the Juvenile Assessment Center
+Referrals are accepted from the community or the Wayne County Prosecutor's office or the Juvenile Assessment Center.

 Program Goal